Thrissur: Administration

+Municipal governance

 Thrissur has functioned as a municipality since 1921 under the Cochin Municipal Regulations.
 In 1932, the new corporation building was constructed, and in 1972, several village councils or panchayats were added to the municipality.
 On 1 October 2000, the municipal town was upgraded to a municipal corporation and took over the towns and villages of Ayyanthole, Koorkkenchery, Nadathara, Vilvattom (part), Ollur and Ollukkara.

 The city is administered by the Thrissur Municipal Corporation, headed by a mayor and comprising three legislative assemblies Thrissur, Ollur and Cherpu.
 For administrative purposes, the city is divided into 52 wards, from which the members of the corporation council are elected for five years.

 It is the second-largest city corporation in the state of Kerala in India.
 The corporation, headquartered in the city of Thrissur proper, directly controls power, water supply and solid waste management system in the city.
 The Thrissur Urban Development Authority and Town and Country Planning Department (TCPD) are the agencies that prepare development plan for the city.

+The Kerala Water Authority manages the city’s water supply, while the Kerala Fire and Rescue Services Department is responsible for fire protection and emergency response.
+The Thrissur City Police maintains law and order, and the Kerala State Electricity Board provides electricity to the city.
+Public transport is operated mainly by the Kerala State Road Transport Corporation (KSRTC), along with private bus operators.

 Police services

 The city is the headquarters of Thrissur City Police and Thrissur Rural Police.
 The Thrissur City Police is headed by a Police Commissioner, an Indian Police Service (IPS) officer.
-The city is divided into three sub divisions, Thrissur, Ollur and Guruvayur.
-It also operates 14 police stations, including a woman police station and a traffic police station.
+The city is divided into four sub divisions, Thrissur, Kunnamkulam, Ollur and Guruvayur.
+It also operates 24 police stations, including a woman police station and a traffic police station.

 The Thrissur City Police Commissionerate operates out of the erst-while District Armed Police headquarters at Ramavarmapuram.
 The Thrissur Rural Police has its headquarters at the District Collectorate complex at Ayyanthole.
-The city is also the headquarters of Inspector General of Police, Thrissur Range, which looks after the law and order of Thrissur District, Palakkad District and Malappuram district.
+The city is also the headquarters of the Inspector General of Police, Thrissur Range, which looks after the law and order of Thrissur District, Palakkad District and Malappuram District.
 All the Superintendent of Police of these three districts come under his jurisdiction.
 The city also contains the Kerala Police Academy, Central Prison, Viyyur, Police Dog Training Centre and Excise Academy and Research Centre.
-Indian Reserve Battalion, new commando unit of Kerala Police is headquartered in Ramavarmapuram.
-Border Security Force (148 battalion) have its first centre in Kerala in Thrissur only.
+Indian Reserve Battalion, the new commando unit of Kerala Police is headquartered in Ramavarmapuram.
+Border Security Force (148 battalion) have its first center in Kerala in Thrissur only.